The hum of the engines was giving Garrus a hell of a headache.

 “Yeah, I’m a real princess.”

-They both chuckled.
+They chuckled.
 Garrus took another pomdargent.
 Spirits, they tasted like pure bliss.
-He imagined that, if he closed his eyes and tried hard to ignore the humming and ticking and crackling of the Normandy, he could almost feel the sun warming his plates through the window, the smell of summer trees and grasses floating on the breeze that danced around their cottage in the mountains, the sound of the tiny stream bubbling, surging down the cliff hidden just behind the treeline.
+He imagined that, if he closed his eyes and tried hard to ignore the humming and ticking and crackling of the Normandy, he could almost feel the sun warming his plates through the window, the smell of summer trees and grasses swaying on the breeze that danced around their cottage in the mountains, the sound of the tiny stream bubbling, surging down the cliff hidden just behind the treeline.
 Mother would call for lunch, and he’d yell, in a minute!
 I just have to finish these reductions!

 “It smells interesting,” Shepard said, waking him from his musings.
 “Reminds me of pineapple.”